 Important Influences exercise: Everyone's ethics are inspired and influenced by many events, places and people in our lives.
-You will create a presentation, from a variety of formats, showing some of the most important influences on your professional ethics.
+You will create a presentation, selecting from a variety of formats, showing some of the most important influences on your professional ethics.
 Students can earn up to 10 points for the construction and presentation of this exercise.
 Your class presentations will be limited to a maximum of 10 minutes per student.

-Duizze4: For selected chapters, we will have a brief quiz at the end of our class discussions.
+Quizzes: For selected chapters, we will have a brief quiz at the end of our class discussions.
 There will be 9 quizzes worth 5 points each for a total of up to 45 points for the semester.

-Final examination: There will be no Final examination for this class.
+Final examination: The cumulative quiz point total will be your Final exam score.